carlosgimenes/Training-Tarefas_Dia_Dia_de_um_DBA/README.md

-# Training Power Tuning - Tarefas Dia a Dia de um DBA
+# Power Tuning - Tarefas do Dia a Dia de um DBA